mckennapsean/dissertation/content/02-background.md

 ## User-Centered Design for Visualization

 User-centered design is a promising approach to build better and more effective visualization tools.
-By focusing on a user's needs, wants, and limitations, user-centered design can result in more useful, usable, and enjoyable tools which enable users to achieve their goals more effectively, efficiently, and with increased user satisfaction, thus providing benefits such as increased productivity, better accessibility, reduced stress and risk of harm, and an improved user well-being [@DIS2010].
+By focusing on users' needs, wants, and limitations, user-centered design can result in more useful, usable, and enjoyable tools that enable users to achieve their goals more effectively, efficiently, and with increased satisfaction, thus providing benefits such as increased productivity, better accessibility, reduced stress and risk of harm, and an improved well-being [@DIS2010].
 User-centered design has become widely accepted within the HCI community [@Tory2004] and has become more popular and accepted within the visualization community as well.
-Many different visualization practitioners have illustrated potential phases of a user-design process [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011], but each of these lacks the connection to design decisions and potential design methods.
-Many of these visualization models contain differing phases, and others have even reflected on existing models and extended them, such as adding a deployment phase as a result of utilizing Lloyd and Dyke's user-centered design model in a design study with investigative journalists [@Brehmer2014].
-For visualization, user-centered design plays a vital role to capturing elements of the design process, but there is no clear definition of the phases of this process nor how this connects to design decisions or methods.
+Many different visualization practitioners have illustrated potential phases of a user-design process [@Chee2011;
+@Tory2004; @Wassink2009; @Lloyd2011], but each of these lacks the connection to design decisions and potential design methods.
+Many of these visualization models contain differing phases, and researchers have even reflected on existing models and extended them, such as adding a deployment phase as a result of utilizing Lloyd and Dyke's user-centered design model in a design study with investigative journalists [@Brehmer2014].
+For visualization, user-centered design plays a vital role in capturing elements of the design process, but there is no clear definition of the phases of this process or how these phases connect to design decisions or methods.

-For visualization design, many papers report use and benefit of user-centered design methods, but a connection back to the larger design process is not always clear.
+For visualization design, many publications report the use and benefit of user-centered design methods, but a connection to the larger design process is not always clear.
 In many design studies, researchers interview users to derive requirements for a visualization tool [@Goodall2005; @Erbacher2012;
 @Brehmer2014; @McCurdy2015; @Kerzner2015; @Quinan2015].
 There are other methods
 for deriving user requirements, such as the personas design method [@Stoll2008a]